Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-ANGELINA JOLIE and BRAD PITT
+ANGELINA JOLIE and BRAD PITTACTORS, HUMANITARIANS

 STAGE OF GLOBAL CONQUEST: When a couple is so enviably adept at balancing work and family that they can take turns making big movies (she received $20 million for Salt, and he’s been working on Moneyball) and hanging with the kids (he took them crabbing in Venice while she shot The Tourist, with Johnny Depp), then they can expect Schadenfreude of the highest degree.